Yet another member of the mint family, lavender has been used to sooth upset stomach, irritated skin, and bad hair days for over 2,500 years.

 Lavender seeds take a long time to grow (up to 6 months to reach transplant size), and many varieties are not viable.
 If you want to start from seed, I recommend using peat pots filled with seed starter mix.
 The peat pots allows youngsters to be transplanted into the garden without disturbing their roots.
 Lavender seeds are very tiny, so only cover them lightly with soil.
 Keep the soil moist, but not soggy.
 Lavender seeds will not germinate below 70 degrees Fahrenheit, so a window sill is a good place to start.
 As seedling emerge, they must be gently and gradually acclimated to outdoor temperatures.
 To acclimate young plants, put them in a sheltered area with partial sun for an hour, at first, building up to full days and full sun over the next two weeks.
 Water occasionally, but allow the soil to dry out a bit between waterings.

-Lavender loves to eat phosphorous, so bone meal is a good soil addition.
+Lavender loves to eat phosphorus, so bone meal is a good soil addition.
 Just sprinkle it around the plant and work it into the top inch of soil, or water it in.
-Mindful weed removal during the first 2 years of a lavender’s life will go a long way toward establishing a healthy, long-lived plant.
+Mindful weed removal during the first 2 years of a lavender’s life will go a long way toward establishing a healthy, durable plant.

 There are over 35 species of lavender, with more than 250 named varieties.
 Generally, they are categorized as either ‘hardy’ or ‘tender’.
 Hardy English (or Dutch) lavenders (Lavendula angustifolia or L. intermedia) are the most commonly grown.
 Both varieties are hardy to Zone 5.
 Tender lavenders include Spike, Wooly, Egyptian, Spanish, and my all-time favorite, French lavender.
 Tender lavenders generally cannot handle frost.
 If an especially cold period is expected, tender lavenders can be protected with a cloth cover for a time.
 Zones 1-4 are better suited to hardy varieties.
 When shopping for lavender, be sure to look at the label for the botanical name, so you know what you are getting.